 This settlement comprises an agreed historical account, acknowledgements and apology, cultural redress, financial and commercial redress and relationship redress.
 The settlement acknowledges the role of Ngāruahine over the coastal marine area adjacent to their area of interest.
-Settlement provides for protocols to be issued by the s 9(2)(f)(iv)

-to

-set out how relevant government agencies will interact and consult with Ngāruahine.
+Settlement provides for protocols to be issued by the Minister for Arts, Culture and Heritage, the Minister for Primary Industries and the Minister of Conservation to set out how relevant government agencies will interact and consult with Ngāruahine.
 It also provides for Ngāruahine to enter into relationship agreements with the Ministries for the Environment and of Business, Innovation and Employment.
 The Deed provides for a kaitiaki instrument to be based on Ngāruahine values and principles in relation to natural resources within the kaitiaki area, designed to give presence and visibility to Ngāruahine's relationship with natural resources within their rohe.